UMC-Utrecht-RWE/RWEBRIDGE-CHECKER/README.md

 In the app:

-- First tab is for checking the user table format and columns based on expected schema of the database (json).
+- First tab is for checking the user table columns and presence/absence of related tables based on expected schema of the database (json).

 You need to select and upload csv tables that you want to check.
 After pressing "Check consistency" button, two tables will appear:

+1. Format check for uploaded csv files: Format and column check for each uploaded table, and absence information for related table, if any
+2. Check results for tables and their related tables: A table presenting detailed information about uploaded tables and their related tables

+In both tables Passed/Failed flag is provided together with a detailed note about failure.

 - Second tab is for generating an html report of the results and a downloadable html file is generated.

 It is also possible to use individual functions of the package.
-An example is provided below for extract_relation_json function, which extrac the list of related table from json for a given table name.
+An example is provided below for extract_relation_json function, which extracts the list of related table from json schema for a given table name.

 ``` r
 library(RWEBRIDGECHECKER)